-Highlight the feature class you are interested in the Table of Contents (Evap), and then click on the feature on the map you are interested in.
+Click on the feature on the map you are interested in.
 In the Identify window that pops up you'll see the attributes of that particular feature.
-In this instance, what you see is that the data for Lake, cover the range from 2003 to 2010, the latitude and longitude are 30.403 and -97.917, and the values from Jan through Dec are the mean monthly evaporation recorded at this location, in inches, whose annual total is an Annual of 69.36 inches.
+In this instance, what you see is that the data for Lake Travis, cover the range from 2003 to 2010, the latitude and longitude are 30.403 and -97.917, and the values from Jan through Dec are the mean monthly evaporation recorded at this location, in inches, whose annual total is an Annual of 69.36 inches.